apptainer/apptainer-userdocs/gpu.rst

 {Project} natively supports running application containers that use NVIDIA's CUDA GPU compute framework, or AMD's ROCm solution.
-This allows easy access to users of GPU-enabled machine learning frameworks such as tensorflow, regardless of the host operating system.
-As long as the host has a driver and library installation for CUDA/ROCm then it's possible to e.g. run tensorflow in an up-to-date Ubuntu 20.04 container, from an older RHEL 7 host.
+This allows easy access to users of GPU-enabled machine learning frameworks such as TensorFlow, regardless of the host operating system.
+As long as the host has a driver and library installation for CUDA/ROCm, then it's possible to e.g. run TensorFlow in an up-to-date Ubuntu 20.04 container, from an older RHEL 7 host.
+However, note the libc version present in the container and on the host shouldn't be too far apart, especially if the version in the container is newer than the version on the host, as this type of mismatch can lead to a variety of low-level problems.
+Generally, running a container with an older libc than the host will work, but the reverse (running a container with a newer libc than the host) is more likely to cause issues.

 Applications that support OpenCL for compute acceleration can also be used easily, with an additional bind option.